Postgraduate education in the Department of Civil Engineering at UCT commonly results in one of three outputs:

 Master of Science in Engineering (MSc Eng): This is a research-based degree (180 credit dissertation or 120 credit dissertation plus 60 credits coursework).
 Generally, candidates entering this programme should have an equivalent of an Honours degree or a four year engineering degree.

 Master (ProfM): This degree is aimed at Professionals with limited time available to concentrate on a dissertation.
-Candidates are required to complete 140 credits coursework as well as a 45 credit project.
+Candidates are required to complete 140 credits coursework as well as a 45 credit project, or in the case of the Transport Studies programme, 2x 25 credit projects.

 Master of Philosophy (MPhil): This is a faculty (not a departmental) degree for candidates engaged in interdisciplinary dissertation and coursework.
 The MPhil is offered in three options: